Ganeshpuri

 It certainly happened with me.

 Sometimes something happens as well which is just what we need.
-A word, a look, time in nature to find peace, a coffee with a friend, however a person’s heart guides them.
+A word, a look, time in nature to find peace, a coffee with a friend, however our heart guides us.
 You would have experienced this as well – it’s everywhere – and it helps.

 What is spirituality anyway?
 Love, fun, laughter, healing, empathy, compassion, enjoying life, contemplation, insight, seeing the positive in everything, helping others, and trying to do the right thing, to name a few.